raniamarhoni/SheysSkinKitchen/README.md

 **Viewing and Navigating**

 1. View a list of products so I can select items to purchase.
+2. View a specfic cat of products to quickly find products i'm interested in without having to search through all products.
-2. View each product details like see the price, description, product rating, ingredients, and product range.
+3. View each product details like see the price, description, product rating, ingredients, and product range.
-3. Find deals, clearance, and special offers to take advantage of products I would like to buy.
+4. Find deals, clearance, and special offers to take advantage of products I would like to buy.
-4. View all my purchases at any time to avoid overspending.
+5. View all my purchases at any time to avoid overspending.

 **Sorting and Searching**